 What insurance does DECO accept?

 We are in-network with all of the major payers- Aetna, Anthem Blue Cross/Blue Shield, Cigna, and Medical Mutual of Ohio.
 We do accept Medicare, Ohio Medicaid, Caresource and Molina insurances for our existing patients, however we are currently not accepting new patients with Medicaid.
+We do not accept most plans offered through the ACA Marketplace Exchange.
 We are also not contracted with many of the exchange plans, so please contact your insurance provider for a detailed list of in-network providers.
-As of March 31, 2015 we are not in network with United Healthcare.
-If you would like to be seen out of network you subject to self-pay rates.
-If your insurance company is not listed, please call the Customer Service number on the back of your card and ask if the physician is in-network.

 What if I don't have my insurance card at my visit?